kchapelier/procedural-generation/README.md

 ### <a href="http://experilous.com/1/blog/post/procedural-planet-generation">Andy Gainey's article on procedural planet generation with subdivided icosahedrons, tectonic plates and air currents simulation</a>

 ### <a href="http://alanluo.com/procgen/midterm.html">Generating Art with Code, a handbook to "Little Planet Procedural" by Alan Luo</a> Procedural generation of landscape with canvas' 2d context.

+### <a href="http://www.procjam.com/tutorials/">Procjam tutorials</a> PCG tutorials commissioned for the Procjam.
+The batch from 2017 covers topics such as the generation of music, the generation of text following predefined templates and the use of Wave Function Collapse.